philbishop/virtual-nvr/README.md

 ```

 ### Install any missing dependencies
-If the software prompts you, please install missing dependences
+If the software prompts you, please install the missing dependences

+You may be prompted to install one or both of the following

 ```sh
 sudo apt install -y ffmpeg